KengoTODA/findbugs-slf4j/README.md

 # FindBugs bug pattern for SLF4J

-This product helps you to verify usage of SLF4J 1.6 or 1.7.
+This product helps you to verify usage of SLF4J 1.6 and 1.7.
 Both of Java7 and Java8 are supported.

 To use this plugin with Sonar, see [here](sonar-plugin/README.md).